 Customers stood at this counter, likely because of the store's limited floor space.
 The coin operated weighing machine placed near the counter provided added revenue for the owner.

-Pictured above is a typical 1920s soda fountain.
+Another example of a typical 1920s soda fountain (above).
 Notice the beautiful white marble counter with its classic metal stools in front.